Deformation Cones of nested Braid fans: Nested Braid fan and nested permutohedra

 As a summary, we have associated three objects to each pair of $(\pi,\tau)$.
-The proofs of Proposition \ref{prop:fanofusual2} and \ref{prop:charbr2} tells us the connection between them, which are summarized in the diagram below.
+The proofs of Propositions \ref{prop:fanofusual2} and \ref{prop:charbr2} tell us the connection between them, which are summarized in the diagram below.